Warning signs of CIS fraud in your supply chain

 HMRC will consider:

-If HMRC concludes you "knew or should have known" about fraud, the consequences are severe: 30% penalties, potential GPS cancellation for 5 years, and liability for unpaid tax across the supply chain.
+If HMRC concludes you "knew or should have known" about fraud, the consequences are severe: a penalty of 30% of the lost tax, liability for the lost tax itself, and immediate GPS cancellation with a 5-year bar on reapplying.

 If you are unsure whether your due diligence processes are adequate, or if you have concerns about your current supply chain: